 Joe still can’t accept the end of their relationship, and follows Carmen to Husky’s big fight.
 After Husky’s triumphant victory, he and Carmen get separated in the crowd of fans at the stadium, and Joe snatches Carmen away, forcing her into a broom closet amidst all the pandemonium.

 Joe pleads with her once more to take him back, but Carmen won’t lie about her feelings.
 She turns him down flat.
-Once more, Joe tells Carmen that if he can’t have her, no one can—he’d kill her before letting her be with another man.
+Once more, Joe tells Carmen that if he can’t have her, no one can.
+He’d rather kill Carmen than see her with another man.
 Carmen confidently challenges Joe’s threat, and begins to walk out of the closet.

 And that’s the end of the film.